Social and economic stratification in Appalachia: Educational disadvantages

 In 2000, 80.49 percent of all adults in the United States were high school graduates, as opposed to 76.89 in Appalachia.
-Almost 30 percent of Appalachian adults are considered functionally illiterate.
+An early 1980s Appalachian Regional Commission estimate put adult functional illiteracy in Appalachia around 30 percent.
 Education differences between men and women are greater in Appalachia than the rest of the nation, tying into a greater trend of gender inequalities.

 Education in Appalachia has historically lagged behind average literacy levels of United States.
 At first, education in this region was largely nurtured through religious institutions.
 Children who found time away from family work were often taught to read about the Bible and Christian morality.
 Then, after the Civil War, some districts established primary schools and high schools.
 People began to access standard education during this period, and higher education in large communities was expanded at that time.
 Lately, in the late 19th century and early 20th century, education in rural areas has been advanced; some settlement schools and sponsored schools were established by organizations.
 In the 20th century, the national policy has begun affecting education in Appalachia.
 Those schools were trying to meet the demands which federal and state settled.
 Some public schools were facing the problem of gathering funds because of government's No Child Left Behind policy.

-Since Appalachia is a place with abundant resources such as coal, mineral, land and forest, the main jobs here are lumbering, mining and farming.
+Historically, logging, coal mining and farming were important sources of employment in Appalachia.
 None of these jobs need a high education, and employers don't decide the jobs based on their education level.
 A diploma has not been a priority in job finding.
 Many children of school age dropped school to help their family work.
 Women in Appalachia have less opportunity in access of jobs.
 Many kinds of jobs in this area require a strong body, so that men are preferred than women by employers when they are seeking jobs.